 The costumes for the sprites must always be centred.
 Open the Costumes tab to access the Paint Editor.
-In the top right corner there is a button with a cross.
-If you click it, you will see the crosshairs which designate the centre of the editor window.
-Click somewhere on your image, and the spot you clicked will move to the centre of the editor window.
-If a workshop participant's game suffers from seemingly inexplicable bugs, very often these can be fixed by setting the centre correctly.
-Any "go to", "glide" and "set x/y" blocks used in the program will likely have to be updated after resetting the centre.

-In the Costumes tab you can add or remove costumes in the same way as you can add or remove sprites, with the Delete tool in the toolbar and the small icons above the list of costumes in the centre of the screen.
+The image of the sprite should be positioned as near the centre of the Paint Editor window as possible.
+The circular symbol in the very middle of the area should help with positioning.
+If a workshop participant's game suffers from seemingly inexplicable bugs, very often these can be fixed by positioning the image correctly.
+Any "go to", "glide" and "set x/y" blocks used in the program will likely have to be updated after repositioning the image.
+In the Costumes tab you can add or remove costumes in the same way as you can add or remove sprites, with the cat icon in the bottom left, and the small bin icons that appear when a costume is selected.

 There are two different modes of editing images in Scratch: a Paint-style Bitmap Mode and a Vector Mode.
-The Vector Mode can be used to create sleek logo-style images, and its advantages include better scalability, but sometimes there are problems with using vector images in projects.
+The Vector Mode can be used to create sleek logostyle images, and its advantages include better scalability, but sometimes there are problems with using vector images in projects.
 For instance, occasionally checking whether Vector Mode sprites touch each other doesn't work correctly.
-If that happens, it usually helps to convert the finished image to BitMap Mode with the button in the bottom right corner of the editor.
+If that happens, it usually helps to convert the finished image to Bitmap Mode with the button below the Paint Editor window.